 Instead of using expressions that include only two genders (i.e., ladies and gentlemen, sir and madam), the terms below allow your speech and writing to invite inclusion to all members of the community.
 The exact language that should be used in a specific situation depends on context and judgment.

 - Friends and colleagues

 Writing About Race and Culture

-Following guidance from the Diversity Style Guide, UMBC capitalizes Black or White when writing about race.
+Following guidance from the Diversity Style Guide, UMBC capitalizes Black, White, or Brown when writing about race.
 Phrases denoting heritage, such as Asian American and African American should not be hyphenated.

 For guidance on making statements in support of Black community members, visit this page created by the Office of Equity and Inclusion.

 UMBC is a community of people of all backgrounds who practice a variety of religious traditions, and those who practice none.
 In producing content for broad audiences, content creators should show respect and recognition of this fact by avoiding language or imagery that centers on one religion, assumes shared religious-cultural experiences (or assumes religious affiliation in general), or elevates one religion over another.